Electric cars vs hybrid cars vs plug-in hybrids

 First, consider where you're going to charge your electric car, and how.
 If you have a driveway or garage, and you’re open to installing a wallbox charger, then great.
 But if you can only park on the street, or if you need to rely on a slow domestic socket to charge your car, an electric vehicle might not be for you.

 A small city car such as the Smart EQ ForFour – with a real-world range of 65-80 miles – might serve you well for things like the school run and the weekly shop, but would be impractical for longer journeys.
-So if you haven’t also got a second petrol or diesel car as a backup for those occasions, only the likes of the Hyundai Kona Electric – with 300 miles of range – is going to meet your needs.
+So if you haven’t also got a second petrol or diesel car as a backup for those occasions, some of the limited-range electric cars are out of contention.
+However, lots more electric cars can manage 200 or 300 miles on a charge – such as the Kia e-Niro, Tesla Model 3 and Volkswagen ID.3.

-Hybrids and plug-in hybrids are a more realistic proposition for a greater proportion of drivers.
+Hybrids and plug-in hybrids are alternatives if a fully electric car is out of the question.
 A plug-in hybrid especially could save you a lot of money, provided you can charge the battery at home or at work, and that the majority of your journeys are either short or medium distance.
+However, they’re often more expensive than standard petrol or diesel cars, so you’ll need to charge regularly to recoup money through low running costs.